-- acquiring, holding and managing the trust student loans (including both the initial trust student loans to be acquired on the closing date and any additional trust student loans that may be acquired from time to time during the funding period with funds on deposit in the pre-funding account) and the other assets of the trust and related proceeds; - issuing the notes; - making payments on them; - entering into swap agreements from time to time with respect to the reset rate notes and making the required payments set forth therein; - purchasing the interest rate cap; and - engaging in other activities that are necessary, suitable or convenient to accomplish, or are incidental to, the foregoing.
+- acquiring, holding and managing the trust student loans and the other assets of the trust and related proceeds; - issuing the notes; - making payments on them; - entering into swap agreements from time to time with respect to the reset rate notes and making the required payments set forth therein; - purchasing the interest rate cap; and - engaging in other activities that are necessary, suitable or convenient to accomplish, or are incidental to, the foregoing.

-The trust will be initially capitalized with equity of \$100, excluding amounts to be deposited in the reserve account, the capitalized interest account, the collection account and the pre-funding account on the closing date.
-The proceeds from the sale of the notes will be used by the eligible lender trustee to make the initial deposits into the reserve account, the capitalized interest account, the collection account and the pre-funding account, to make the upfront payment on the interest rate cap and to purchase, on behalf of the trust, the initial trust student loans.
-The trust will purchase the initial trust student loans from the depositor under a sale agreement to be dated as of the closing date, among the depositor, the trust and the eligible lender trustee.
-The trust will also purchase any additional trust student loans under one or more additional sale agreements to be entered into with the depositor pursuant to the terms of the original sale agreement.
-On the closing date, the depositor will use the net proceeds it receives from the sale of the initial trust student loans to the trust to pay SLMA, VG Funding and SLM ELC the respective purchase prices for the initial trust student loans acquired from that seller under the related purchase agreement, between the depositor and that seller, each dated as of the closing date.
-Additional trust student loans may only be purchased during the funding period to the extent there are sufficient funds on deposit in the pre-funding account.
+The trust will be initially capitalized with equity of \$100, excluding amounts to be deposited in the reserve account, the capitalized interest account and the collection account on the closing date.
+The proceeds from the sale of the notes will be used by the eligible lender trustee to make the initial deposits into the reserve account, the capitalized interest account and the collection account, to make the upfront payment on the interest rate cap and to purchase, on behalf of the trust, the trust student loans.
+The trust will purchase the trust student loans from the depositor under a sale agreement to be dated as of the closing date, among the depositor, the trust and the eligible lender trustee.
+On the closing date, depositor will use the net proceeds it receives from the sale of the trust student loans to pay SLM ECFC the purchase price for the trust student loans acquired from SLM ECFC under the purchase agreement between the depositor and SLM ECFC.